Have your Oracle Java costs gone through the roof? #SwitchToAzul

 Why Java is the obvious choice for Microservices, as it has a number of distinct advantages over other languages.

-Zulu Mission Control is Azul's build of the open source JDK Mission Control product that is used for profiling and analysis of the JVM and Java applications.
+Azul Mission Control is Azul's build of the open source JDK Mission Control product.

 An introduction to building enterprise applications using microservices, Java, Docker and Kubernetes.